seankndy/fluent-sonar-api/README.md

 # Mutations

-Mutations are mapped to PHP objects just like queried resources are.
-There are tons of mutations so you will probably have to write your own mutation class, but its straightforward.
-Here is an example of running a mutation using one of the built in mutations provided by the library:
+Here is an example of running a mutation using some of the built-in mutation inputs provided by the library:

 ```
 <?php
 use SeanKndy\SonarApi\Client;
+use SeanKndy\SonarApi\Resources\Ticket;
+use SeanKndy\SonarApi\Types\Int64Bit;
 use GuzzleHttp\Client as GuzzleClient;

 $client = new Client(